kosukesaigusa/flutter_ninjas_2024/slide/slide.md

 - Function name, hello
 - with Dockerfile path as source option

-After deployment completes, of course you can request to deployed function!
+After deployment completes, of course you can request to real deployed function!

 -->